ericproffitt/TopicModelsVB.jl/README.md

 On the other hand, culling a corpus prior to fixing it will remove those documents which contain bogus lex or user keys not contained in the lex and user dictionaries (resp.)

+**Important:** The Corpus type is just a container for documents along with two dictionaries which give lex keys and user keys sensible names.
+Whenever you load a corpus into a model, a copy of that corpus is made, such that if you modify the original corpus (remove documents, re-order lex keys, etc.), this will not affect the corpus attached to the model.
+However!
+Since corpora are just containers for their documents, modifying an individual document will affect this document in all corpora which contain it.
+Thus **be very careful** whenever you modify the internals of documents themselves, either manually or through the use of ```corp``` functions.

 # Models
 The available models are as follows:
 ```julia